Tools for detecting and managing Visual Studio instances

 Using Microsoft Endpoint Configuration Manager

 Microsoft Endpoint Configuration Manager software inventory capabilities can be used to query and collect information about Visual Studio instances on client devices.
-For example, the following query will return the display name, version and the device name that Visual Studio is installed on for all installed Visual Studio 2017 and 2019 instances:
+For example, the following query will return the display name, version, and the device name Visual Studio is installed on for all installed Visual Studio 2017, 2019, and 2022 instances:

 Editing the registry for a Visual Studio instance